 Emergency Intervention

-Emergency Intervention is a Family Court Services procedure conducted by an FCS mediator who serves as the court’s “emergency intervener” to assist a Domestic Relations Division judge who has reason to believe that a child may be in imminent danger (Rule 13.4).
+Emergency Intervention is a Family Court Services (FCS) procedure conducted by an FCS mediator who serves as the court’s “emergency intervener” to assist a Domestic Relations Division judge who has reason to believe that a child may be in imminent danger (Rule 13.4).

 Understanding Emergency Intervention